hartleylabnyu/reward_memories_influence_learning/README.md

 # reward_memories_influence_learning

-This repository contains the code required to reproduce the data visualizations and analyses reported in <b><i>Reward-Motivated Memories Influence New Learning Across Development</i></b>.
+This repository contains the code required to reproduce the data visualizations and analyses reported in [Reward-Motivated Memories Influence New Learning Across Development](http://learnmem.cshlp.org/content/29/11/421).

 ## Tasks Administered